 Moving from a large multinational corporate organisation to a FinTech comes with a unique set of challenges.
-With more and more people looking to FinTech's as the next step in their career, I’m interested, as I’m sure other people will be, to hear the stories from those who have made the move.
+With more and more people looking to FinTech's as the next step in their career, it is great to hear advice and insights from those who have made the move.

 Profile: Mark has over 30 years' experience and a proven track record of building and transforming finance-related businesses as CEO, COO and CFO.
 He has held senior finance, product, strategy, country head and operations roles in Australia, Asia and the Middle East with Westpac, Barclays, Citibank, BOC Gases and Permanent Trustee.